luisquintanilla/mlnet-workshop/docs/01-add-ml-context.md

 ## Initialize MLContext

-Open the `Program.cs` file in the `TrainingConsole` project and add the following `using` statement at the top of the file to reference the `Microsoft.ML` package.
+Open the `Program.cs` file in the `TrainConsole` project and add the following `using` statement at the top of the file to reference the `Microsoft.ML` package.

 ```csharp
 using Microsoft.ML;